aneesh-neelam/Landslide-Prediction/README.md

 A java app that performs classification and prediction.
 Using Bayesian Classification technique.

 Just a small project to gain experience.
+Done as a project for the Data Warehousing and Data Mining course.

 Things done:

-* Found count of every attribute with respective to Output
+* Found the count of every attribute with respect to each Output
-* Calculated probability for Outputs
+* Calculated probability for each Output
-* Calculated probability for all attributes with respective to Output
+* Calculated probability for all attributes with respect to each Output
+* Functional Java Swing UI
+* Predicting Output (Message Dialog)

 Things left:

-* Prediction
-* UI
+* Better UI (Java Swing is annoying)

 Requirements: